COLLEGE CODE OF CONDUCT VIOLATIONSCONTACT US NOW FOR A CONSULTATION

 While some of these violations are clearly less serious than others, if you are accused of any conduct code violations, it is important to discuss your options with an experienced attorney as early as possible.

-Attorney Felice Duffy is the former head coach of the Yale women’s soccer team and worked as a prosecutor for the United States government for 10 years.
-As a result, she understands the issues facing college students and is qualified to defend against any type of student code of conduct violation.
-Call Duffy Law, LLC today at 203-946-2000 to schedule a free confidential consultation.
+At Duffy Law, our highly experienced Conduct Code lawyers understand the issues facing college students and stand ready to defend you against any type of alleged college conduct violation.
+Call Duffy Law, LLC today at 203-946-2000 to schedule a confidential consultation.

 What are the possible sanctions your college or university may impose?

 If your college or university’s hearing board determines that you did, in fact, violate your school’s student code of conduct, there are a number of sanctions that it could potentially impose.
-These include formal reprimand, expulsion from student housing, loss of financial aid, suspension, or expulsion.
+In relatively minor cases involving underage drinking or minor drug offenses, potential consequences for a student code of conduct violation can include formal reprimand, probation or community service.
+In more serious cases involving violent crimes such as sexual assault, the penalty could include dismissal from the student dorms, school suspension or expulsion.

 Helping victims of code violations on college campuses